alexcorre/backbone-and-require/README.md

     </div>
 </script>
 ```
 This is a pretty standard pattern to use a script tag of `type="text/template"` with html/template content.
+The reason we use `type="text/template"` is so the browser does not try to execute the content of this template as javascript.
+Clearly this is not valid javascript.
+Since the browser does not support a type of `text/template` it simply ignores the content.
 Notice we include underscore template style sections like `<%- title %>`.
 We access the content of this template with jquery.

 ```javascript
 $('#item-template').html()